portalhugger/Probability-Zero/plans.md

 * breaking out of the scpverse simulation
 * fully reset IFRAME with some sort of cosmetic prestige
 * eliminate the SCP Foundation from the multiverse
+* An incomprehensible metacosmic being is using the multiverse as hyperdimensional dice

 TBD
 ----